-Para 9 - "The Commission observed that consumers should not be burdened with infrastructure costs which are the liability of MSEDCL. ............
-MSEDCL may seek the recovery of the same as an annual revenue requirement."

-Para 12 - "It is clear from this defined term that mere extension or tapping of the existing line (LT or HT) cannot be treated as Dedicated Distribution Facility."

-Para 12 - "Also Dedicated Distribution Facility cannot be shared in future by other consumers.
+- Para 9 "The Commission observed that consumers should not be burdened with infrastructure costs which are the liability of MSEDCL.
+MSEDCL may seek the recovery of the same as an annual revenue requirement." - Para 12 "It is clear from this defined term that mere extension or tapping of the existing line (LT or HT) cannot be treated as Dedicated Distribution Facility." - Para 12 "Also Dedicated Distribution Facility cannot be shared in future by other consumers.
 Such facilities cannot be imposed on a consumer.
-If the consumer does not seek the Dedicated Distribution Facility, the licensee has to develop its own infrastructure to give electric supply within the period stipulated in Sector 43 of E. Act 2003 read with SoP regulations."

-(9) Provisions of Section 62 (6) of the Electricity Act, 2003 - It is very much clear from the directions of MERC quoted in Para 7 above that "the directions of the Commission to MSEDCL were to refund amounts that never belonged to them as they were collected illegally".
+If the consumer does not seek Dedicated Distribution Facility, the licensee has to develop its own infrastructure to give electric supply within the period stipulated in Sector 43 of E. Act 2003 read with SoP regulations." - (9) Provisions of S.62 (6) of the E. Act 2003 It is very much clear from the directions of MERC quoted in Para 7 above that "the directions of the Commission to MSEDCL were to refund amounts that never belonged to them as they were collected illegally".
 Also, it is clear from the directions quoted in Para 8 above that "consumers should not be burdened with infrastructure costs which are the liability of MSEDCL".